-Before you kick off the workshop, as a leader, take some time to think about and define two key things:
+Before you kick off the workshop, Make sure you are familiar with the framework yourself, and take time to define 3 key things:

-1. Set parameters for what is an acceptable level of autonomy from your team 2.
-Define what it is that you want your team to align around
+1. Set parameters for what is an acceptable level of autonomy for your team

-If you are not the formal leader of the team, discuss these two topics with the relevant leader.
-This is an important pre-step because it establishes the frames for the workshop and decisions that may flow out of it.
+If you are not the formal leader of the team, discuss these parameters with the relevant leader.
+This is an important pre-step because it establishes the frames for the workshop and decisions that may flow from it.

 Invite your team to reflect on the past 3-6 months of the team's work.

-Building on the shared understanding of the model, ask them to think about moments when they felt:
+A. You will now build upon the model together.
+Ask them to think about moments when they felt: